teresafrancis18/AutomationExperiments/README.md

 - Java 1.8 or above
 - Maven 3 or above

-# Test Execution - Option 1 using Command Line
+# Test Execution - Option 1 using Command Line using Maven
 1. Navigate to the working directory where the project is downloaded.
 > cd filepath
 2. Enter the maven instruction as shown below